A food handler washes vine tomatoes in the sink

 8. Place washed, peeled or cut fruits and vegetables in separate clean containers to prevent cross-contamination.

-9. Clean and sanitize the sink and any other food contact surfaces/utensils used.
+9. Clean, sanitize and disinfect the sink and any other food contact surfaces/utensils used.

 When working with produce, be sure to keep it away from high-risk foods such as meat or dairy.
 This can be accomplished by using different cutting boards or designating different prep stations for vegetables and fruits versus other foods.
 Refrigerate fruits and vegetables within two hours after you cut, peel, or cook them (or one hour if exposed to temperatures above 90°).
 Chill them at 40°F or colder.